geotools/geotools/docs/user/unsupported/geometry/build.rst

     Please note:

-    * Review your CoordianteReferenceSystem to figure out which axis is to use for X and Y
+    * Review your CoordinateReferenceSystem to figure out which axis is to use for X and Y
     * Surface is a deep data structure, better suited to recursion or a visitor